NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Run the framework on sample data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you've installed the Conda environments using the ``--all`` flag (:ref:`ref-conda-env-install`), you can now run the framework on the CESM sample model data:
+If you've installed the Conda environments using the ``--all`` flag (:numref:`ref-conda-env-install`), you can now run the framework on the CESM sample model data:

 ::